The 37 Best Restaurants in Roma Norte & Condesa Mexico City

 The best vegan restaurants in Roma and Condesa

-Being La Roma and Condesa one of the trendiest and most artsy neighborhoods you won’t be surprised to find a lot of new experimental cuisine including the hip of the moment, vegan food, and yes, vegan tacos too, if you are wondering.
+La Roma and Condesa are among the trendiest and most artsy neighborhoods, so you won’t be surprised to find a lot of new experimental cuisine, including the hip of the moment: vegan food—and yes, vegan tacos, too, if you are wondering.

-Asian food lovers this is for you.
-Beside the pretty locations full of plants and art, you will enjoy the variety of delicious dishes.
-I tried a few of them and I didn’t miss meat at all.
+Asian food lovers, this is for you.
+Besides the pretty locations full of plants and art, you will enjoy the variety of delicious dishes.
+I tried a few of them, and I didn’t miss meat at all.

-Opening hours – open from 11 am to 10 pm except from Thur, Fri, Sat from 11 am to 10 pm
+Opening hours – open from 11 am to 10 pm except on Thur, Fri, Sat from 11 am to 10 pm

 Address – Puebla 120, Roma Nte., Cuauhtémoc, 06700 Ciudad de México, CDMX Google Map

 The best place to try Vegan tacos, or one of the best.
-The creative chef was able to create delicious vegan dishes with unusual vegan ingredient whose combination you would have never thought of.
+The creative chef created delicious vegan dishes with unusual ingredients whose combinations you would never have thought of.

-I guess it’s always a good day to learn new recipes and this is definitely to try.
+I guess it’s always a good day to learn new recipes, and this is definitely worth trying.

 Opening hours – from 8.30 am to 10.30 pm